February 11th, 2021

 Banff Lodging Co hotels, and condominiums remain open as an essential service for travelers, out of town workers, and residents requiring alternative housing.

-Restaurants are open for take-out service only.
+Restaurants are open for dine-in, take-out and room service.

 Alberta Health Services alberta.ca/enhanced-public-health-measures.aspx